arosetti/openmm_engine/README.md

 Comments
 ========
 This is my first python project, I don't know the language very well.

 Why?
 Ok there are a lot of lod extractors but none in python and I wanted to learn a bit of python.

+I'm doing this work for fun contact me if you want to help ;) The current work is very raw and there are mostly tests of modules to build the actual engine.

 Requirements
 ========